 Who should you choose?

-This entire list is something we think about when evaluating software for our clients, and Jasper PIM checks off all these and more.
-This is why we've chose to partner with Jasper PIM.
-They are a leading software-as-a-service (SaaS) solution that does helps retailers manage and merchandise their product information so that they can unify their entire technology stack and optimize the way they sell and market their products or services into new channels around the world.
+This entire list is something we think about when evaluating software for our clients, and Sales Layer checks off all these and more.
+This is why we've chose to partner with Sales Layer PIM.
+They are a leading software-as-a-service (SaaS) solution that helps retailers manage and merchandise their product information so that they can unify their entire technology stack and optimize the way they sell and market their products or services into new channels around the world.

 Interested in learning about eCommerce platforms?
 Check out our FREE downloadable eBook about our eCommerce Platform Analysis.